Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

-We found that the numerical solutions can only be generated for the minus sign in front of the root in (\ref{eq:dvarphi}) and the plus sign in (\ref{eq:Bh}).
-We will only consider this case from here on.
-We also found that $\varphi''(r_h)$ diverges when the inside of the root becomes zero.
-Therefore, we avoid this case, which requires the following condition:
+We found that the numerical solutions can only be generated for the minus sign before the root in $B_h$ and ${\varphi_{i h,1}}$.
+In addition, $\varphi''(r_h)$ diverges when the expression under the square root is zero.
+We exclude this case imposing the following condition:

-Asymptotic flatness is required at infinity.
-Under this condition the metric and scalar fields are expanded as follows:
+Asymptotic flatness is required at infinity, which gives the following expansion: